James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 pictures at Leland, Michigan, including End of the Pier (Private Collection).
 Paints two

-Rapids South High School, which are presented to the school as gifts from the graduating class.
+South High School, which are presented to the school as gifts from the graduating class.
+All of

 1936 Exhibits Self-portrait (also titled Self-portrait in a Blue Shirt; Private

-January, and then at the Art Institute of Chicago.
-Exhibits at his home studio in November, showing,
+and then at the Art Institute of Chicago.
+Exhibits at his home studio in November, showing, among

-Leland (Private Collection).
-In a letter of December 9 to Alten, Robert C. Vose, of the Robert
+(Private Collection).
+In a letter of December 9 to Alten, Robert C. Vose, of the Robert C.

-writes, "I have just seen the exhibition of Michigan Artists-and thought your 'Morning' the best
+just seen the exhibition of Michigan Artists-and thought your 'Morning' the best picture there-even

 1937 Alten judges a show at the Detroit Institute of Arts in November.